TheoNorris/webb23-html-mp2-theo-norris/README.md

 ### Acknowledgements

-I would like to thank the photographers from pexels.com for whom i borrowed their work.
+I would like to thank the photographers from pexels.com for whom I borrowed their work.

 Erik Karits